unknown321/dynamite/webui/docs/docs.md

     1 - PHANTOM LIMBS - infinite loading after rescuing Miller and watching ending movies 3 - A HERO’S WAY - no target spawned
-    9 - BACKUP, BACK DOWN - no enemy vehicles spawned 11 - CLOAKED IN SILENCE - loads, partners cannot see each other (#13), quiet is local 12 - HELLBOUND - infinite loading after first cutscene (#7)
+    9 - BACKUP, BACK DOWN - no enemy vehicles spawned 12 - HELLBOUND - infinite loading after first cutscene (#7)
     13 - PITCH DARK - loads, partner may be invisible for a while after landing cutscene (#13).
         Mission may abort for host (out of mission area) if second partner connects too late.
         Infinite loading for both client and host after blowing up water tank.
-    20 - VOICES - players don't see each other (#13)
-    28 - CODE TALKER - loads, players don't see each other (#13), client cannot pick up Code Talker (#15) 30 - SKULL FACE - loads, players don't see each other (#13) 31 - SAHELANTHROPUS - loads, sahelan is local.
+    31 - SAHELANTHROPUS - loads, sahelan is local.
 Host may experience infinite loading after finishing the mission.
-    32 - TO KNOW TOO MUCH - loads, players don't see each other (#13) 35 - CURSED LEGACY - loads, players don't see each other (#13)
-    38 - EXTRAORDINARY - loads, players don't see each other (#13)
     43 - SHINING LIGHTS, EVEN IN DEATH - loads, host crash after entering the facility
 ```